grycap/minicon/doc/minidock.md

 1. Using **importcon** to import the resulting file to copy the entrypoint and other settings.
 1. etc.

-**minidock** is a one-liner that automates that procedure to make that reducing a container consist in just to convert a
+**minidock** is a one-liner for that procedure whose aim is just to convert a

 ```bash
 $ docker run --rm -it myimage myapp